International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Interoperability.md

 governed by measures provided through the Data Space Governance Authority (DSGA).

-The DGA is a logical function in the Data Space and while it will be quite common to combine the DGA with the legal organization of the Data Space, it is also possible that a DGA exists without any legal organization operating it.
-E.g. a DGA could be just a set of policies passed around between Data Space participants without any single owner, just being agreed on by a consensus algorithm between participants.
+The DSGA is a logical function in the Data Space and while it will be quite common to combine the DSGA with the legal organization of the Data Space, it is also possible that a DSGA exists without any legal organization operating it.
+E.g. a DSGA could be just a set of policies passed around between Data Space participants without any single owner, just being agreed on by a consensus algorithm between participants.

-The DGA is also responsible for the semantic models of the Data Space and thus has a huge influence on the interoperability at that layer.
+The DSGA is also responsible for the semantic models of the Data Space and thus has a huge influence on the interoperability at that layer.

-Taking the guiding principles above into account leads us to the conclusion that interoperability is a shared responsibility between the participants and the DGA.
+Taking the guiding principles above into account leads us to the conclusion that interoperability is a shared responsibility between the participants and the DSGA.

 With more autonomy and agency, a participant can act with the more responsibility for ensuring interoperability layers with the participant.
-With less autonomy and agency, more interoperability responsibility moves to the DGA and legal organization layers thus lessening the burden of interoperability on the participant.
+With less autonomy and agency, more interoperability responsibility moves to the DSGA and legal organization layers thus lessening the burden of interoperability on the participant.

 Therefore, it is fair to say that more autonomy and agency of